zen-browser/docs/content/user-manual/urlbar/index.md

 ### How does it work?

 * When trying to open a new tab, the search bar will appear.
-This allows you to navigate faster and more efficiently by being able to type out the adress or getting auto-completed without having a change in the view.
+This allows you to navigate faster and more efficiently by being able to type out the address or getting auto-completed without having a change in the view.
   * If the newtab urlbar is closed but you've typed something.
 The text is remembered unless the URL or tab has been changed.
 * Otherwise, the functionality is basically the same as before, only when focusing the urlbar either by clicking on with the shortcut